On symmetric Willmore surfaces in spheres II: the orientation reversing case: Isotropic Willmore immersions from into

-Using this lemma, it is easy to write down infinitely many potentials which will lead to Willmore immersions from $\R P ^2$ into $S^4$, including the well-known Veronese sphere in $S^4$.
-Moreover, from \cite{Wa-min} one can see that the corresponding Willmore surfaces are conformally equivalent to some minimal surfaces in $S^4$. \begin{example}{\bf Veronese spheres in $S^4$:}\ ~ It is well known ( see for example Example 5.21 of \cite{DoWa1}) that the map $y: S^2 \rightarrow S^4$, given by the formula { } defines a Willmore immersion into $S^2$ which is invariant under the action of $\mu$ above.
+Using this lemma, it is easy to write down infinitely many potentials which will lead to different Willmore immersions from $\R P ^2$ into $S^4$.
+This family contains as a special case the well--known Veronese sphere in $S^4$ \cite{Wang-S4}.
+Moreover, from \cite{Wa4} one can see that all these Willmore surfaces are conformally equivalent to some minimal surfaces in $S^4$.
+First we mention the well--known \begin{example}{\bf Veronese sphere in $S^4$.}\ ~ It is well known (see for example Example 5.21 of \cite{DoWa1}) that the map $y: S^2 \rightarrow S^4$, given by the formula